microsoft/FASTER/cc/remote/README.md

 class of VMs running Ubuntu server 18.04 but should work fine on others too.

-On CloudLab, these scripts have been tested on the [c6420 and c6220](https://docs.cloudlab.us/hardware.html) class of machines running Ubuntu server 16.04 but should work fine on others too.
+On CloudLab, these scripts have been tested on the [c6420](https://docs.cloudlab.us/hardware.html) class of machines running Ubuntu server 16.04 but should work fine on others too.
 A sample CloudLab profile is available [here](https://www.cloudlab.us/p/sandstorm/sofaster).